abianchetti/abianchetti.github.io/_projects/1_project.md

 ---
 layout: page
 title: Super-resolution 3D Printer for bioprocessor fabrication
 description: I was the optical designer of a high-resolution 3D printer concept for the fabrication of bioprocessors.
+Photo by Yael Yañez on Unsplash.

 img: assets/img/102.jpg
 redirect: https://www.stamm.bio/